NightFuryX0/Arcadia/README.md

 This project is currently developed as a project application.

-License information can be added here when the project is prepared for public distribution.
+License information will be added when Arcadia is prepared for public distribution.